Inspired by a traditional colcannon, this Irish Potato And Cabbage Soup is a creamy, comforting meal that’s ready in 40 minutes.

 • The combination of creamy potatoes and hearty greens make this a comforting meal for a chilly day.

-Irish Potato Soup Recipe Ingredients
+Irish Bacon Cabbage And Potato Soup Ingredients

 • cabbage and/or kale – you’ll need 4 cups (packed) total cabbage and/or kale for this soup.
-I like to use a combination, but then you’ll likely have leftovers of either one.
+We like to use a combination, but then you’ll likely have leftovers of either one.
 Or, you can simply use one or the other for your Irish colcannon soup.

 • bay leaf – because we all put bay leaves in all our soups because . . . we just do.